andrevidela/Research-report/Thesis/index.md

 In order to test the JIT hypothesis we are going to run the same test, _without_ startup time but with a much smaller loop so that the results are measured in milliseconds rather than seconds.
 This should be enough to prevent the runtime from identifying the loop and performing its optimisation.

-In order to reduce the running time from seconds to milliseconds we simply change the loop count from `8*10^6` to `8*10^4` reducing it by two orders of magnitude reduces the running time accordingly.
+To reduce the running time from seconds to milliseconds, we simply change the loop count from `8*10^6` to `8*10^4` reducing it by two orders of magnitude reduces the running time accordingly.

 \begin{tabular}{ l | c c c }
           & no allocation & with allocation & with optimisation\\